Applying For Deferred Action for Childhood Arrivals (DACA)

 - Two passport photos

-- Documentation establishing a physical presence in the U.S. from June 15, 2007, through the present (need multiple documents for each year).
+- Documentation establishing continuous physical presence in the U.S. from June 15, 2007 through the present (multiple documents required for each year)

 - Legal fees paid to an immigration attorney or DOJ accredited representative